JackDilger/Milstone-Project-One/README.md

 - __The Footer__

-  - The footer section includes links to all of the Techno Trucks social media sites.
-The links will open to a new tab to allow easy navigation for the user.
+  - Featured throughout each page on the site.
+Includes social links, the links will open to a new tab to ensure they can navigate the site easily.
-  - The footer is valuable to company as it will promote social media growth and in-turn icrease sales.
+  - The footer is valuable to company as it will promote social media growth and in-turn increase sales.
   - Promoting social media to our customers will allow them to better interact with us, so these links display on all site pages.

 ***Display screenshot of footer***

 - __Menu__

-  - The Menu will provide the user with supporting images so they can see what is available
+  - Displays a card for each item available on the menu, includes both visual and textual information to the user
-  - This page is a really important as it must make customers want to visit the Techno truck based of the food and music on offer
+  - This page is really important as it promotes the company’s main products, so it is important it is visually appealing to make site users want to visit the food truck.
-  - The flip cards offer both a visual and textual information on the food being served.
-  - The DJ's photo card offers links to there social media to help promote them and keep in line with the company goals.
+  - Each card has a Spotify link with a font awesome icon.
+The links again open in a new tab, and takes the user to the DJ's Spotify profile whom of which the menu item was inspired by.

 ***Display screenshot of the menu section***

 - __Contact__

-  - This page will allow users to conact the company for private bookings.
-The user will be asked to provide their name and email,as well as being given the option to provide further details about the booking request.
+  - This page will allow users to contact the company for private bookings.
+The user will be asked to provide their name and email, number, as well as being given the option to provide further details about the booking request.
+  - All inputs are required and the user will be prompted if they don’t fill out the required information before submitting the form.
+  - The user will be taken to a thank you page when they submit the form, clearly indicating their request was sent successfully.

 ***Display screenshot of the contact us form***